Training a Surrogate Model from WarpX Data

 eval_cpu_mu = np.copy(eval_cpu_si)

-target_mu[:,:3] *= 1e6
+target_mu[:, :3] *= 1e6

-eval_cpu_mu[:,:3] *= 1e6
+eval_cpu_mu[:, :3] *= 1e6

-loss_tensor = torch.sum(loss_fun(eval_cpu,
+loss_tensor = torch.sum(loss_fun(eval_cpu, test_target, reduction="none"), axis=1) / 6

 loss_array = loss_tensor.detach().numpy()